 You may know the AFA as a source of arts funding, or the host of the provincial art collection.
-Maybe you frequently browse our Arts Opportunities.
+Maybe you frequently browse arts opportunities on the AFA's News feed.
 Or perhaps you’ve simply noticed our logo on a label beside a work of art you saw in passing.
 But to truly get a sense of what the AFA is and what it means to Alberta’s arts community, we need to start at the beginning…

 Alberta became the first province in Canada to formalize public support of the arts and culture through the passing of the Cultural Development Act in 1946.
 This was a milestone in Canada’s national artistic heritage.
 What followed was the establishment of several provincial organizations, bodies and projects that formed the skeleton of what is now known as the AFA.

 The Alberta Art Foundation (AAF) was established in 1972, the first of three lottery-funded bodies mandated to support cultural development in Alberta.
 At first, the AAF did not focus on grants; rather, it was assigned the task of collecting art on behalf of the people of Alberta.
 The first piece of art ever acquired to the AAF Art Collection was a piece called Portrait of Don Getty, a print featuring former Alberta Premier Don Getty’s Edmonton Eskimos player card.

 In preparation for Alberta’s 75th anniversary celebrations in 1980, the Visual Arts Branch of Alberta Culture launched a province-wide traveling exhibition program that featured a number of exhibitions drawn from the AAF collection.
 When the program wrapped up at the end of the year there was such demand from communities around the province that the AAF decided to continue the program, which still runs today as the TREX Program.